andersmandersen/laravel-sail-reinstall/readme.md

 # Sail reinstall

 Laravel Sail is a great starting point for getting a Laravel development environment up and running.
 There is only a minor issue when you are working on a existing application that uses
 Laravel Sail, you will need to install both PHP and composer locally.

+Using the following script you will not need to have either PHP or composer installed locally.

 All credits etc. goes to Taylor Otwell the creator of Laravel